bucalem/bucalem/README.md

 - 👋 Hi, I’m @bucalem
 - 👀 I’m interested in R, statistics, GIS, public opinion research, social listening, digital etnography
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning R, SQL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me ... maguilar.cb at googlemail

 <!---
 bucalem/bucalem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.